Valence-Arousal Subspace in LLMs: Circular Emotion Geometry and Multi-Behavioral Control: Related Work

-\para{Activation Steering.} Activation steering enables training-free behavioral control by manipulating internal representations \citep{zou2025representationengineeringtopdownapproach}, but typically relies on task-specific contrastive vectors for each desired behavior \citep{turner2024steeringlanguagemodelsactivation,qianetal2024towards, lee2025shared}.
-Notably, emotions have been shown to correspond to linear directions in activation space \citep{tigges2023linearrepresentationssentimentlarge,hollinsworth2024language}.
-In this work, we present an approach of principal-components-based decomposition into subspaces, which complements the mainstream contrastive task-specific approach.
+\textbf{Activation steering.} Activation steering enables training-free behavioral control by manipulating internal representations~\citep{zou2025representationengineeringtopdownapproach}, but typically relies on task-specific contrastive vectors for each target behavior~\citep{turner2024steeringlanguagemodelsactivation,qianetal2024towards,lee2025shared}.
+Emotions have been shown to correspond to linear directions in activation space~\citep{tigges2023linearrepresentationssentimentlarge,hollinsworth2024language}.
+We present an approach that uncovers meaningful subspaces underlying steering vectors, recovering interpretable, reusable axes for multi-behavioral control in contrast to the typical single-behavior scope of contrastive steering vectors.